DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 ### Outstanding Questions

 - Where is the best place for the deployment scripts for Azure AI Search components?
 Very unsure of how is best to make this self-service for the delivery projects.
+- What data source to support?
+- What skillsets to support?
+Custom skillsets?